 Electrical burns can be caused either by low or high voltage currents.
 High voltage currents can jump distances of up to 18 meters (known as “arcing“).
 In such instances do not approach the casualty; stay at least 25 meters away until the power source has been turned off and contact emergency services.

 With all electrical burns, there may be visible wounds on the skin where the electric current has entered and shocked the body.
-Internal damage to the body may also have occured and can range from an irregular heart beat to cardiac arrest.
+Internal damage to the body may also have occurred and can range from an irregular heartbeat to cardiac arrest.

 - Assess whether the patient is breathing, checking their airway to ensure they haven’t swallowed their tongue.
 Be prepared to perform CPR if necessary.